Ashburn, Chicago: History

-In 1999, The New York Times did an article on the Ashburn neighborhood as a case study in the difficulties of neighborhood integration in Chicago.
+In 1999, The New York Times ran an article on the Ashburn neighborhood as a case study in the difficulties of neighborhood integration in Chicago.
 Wrightwood, to the east, was the first section of the neighborhood to integrate, becoming predominantly African-American.
-Ashburn experienced a significant transition to a racially blended middle-class population of firefighters, police officers, teachers, and other city workers.
+Ashburn experienced a significant transition to a racially-blended middle-class population of firefighters, police officers, teachers, and other city workers.
 Scottsdale, to the west, has remained predominately white.

 A WBEZ report conducted in July 2017 regarding Ashburn's continued segregation issues of becoming more segregated in time indicated, "Ashburn has seen a lot of racial change since 1990 and appears to be integrated - at least on paper."
-It further states that Ashburn is the only neighborhood in Chicago with a dominant middle class black population, to add black residents from 2000 - 2010, at a time when black people have been leaving the city in droves.
+It stated that Ashburn was the only neighborhood in Chicago with a dominant middle class Black population, to add Black residents from 2000 to 2010, at a time when Black people have been leaving the city in droves.

 Neighborhoods

 Beverly View

-Beverly view is located in the far eastern section of Ashburn.
-The population was 996 and the racial makeup was 82.4% African American, 14.3% White, 1.1% Hispanic or Latino, 1.1% Asian, and 1.1% of Mixed Race.
+Beverly View is located in the far eastern section of Ashburn.
+The population was 996 and the racial makeup was 82.4% African American, 14.3% White, 1.1% Hispanic or Latino, 1.1% Asian, and 1.1% of mixed race.
 Beverly View is bounded by West 79th Street to the north, the CSX railroad line to the south and east, and Western Avenue to the west.

 Wrightwood

 Wrightwood is located in the eastern section of Ashburn in Chicago.
-The most recent population for Wrightwood was 9,540 and the racial makeup for the neighborhood was 87.7% African American, 4.6% Hispanic or Latino, 4.1% of Mixed Race, and 3.6% White.
+The most recent population for Wrightwood was 9,540 and the racial makeup for the neighborhood was 87.7% African American, 4.6% Hispanic or Latino, 4.1% of mixed race, and 3.6% White.
 Wrightwood is bounded by West Columbus Avenue to the north, 87th Street to the south, Western Avenue to the east, and Kedzie Avenue to the west.